-- HRSD's Responsible Person shall contact the appropriate Operations Center and report. - The Interceptors Operations Center shall make every reasonable attempt to contact the owner of the sewer facility where the event is occurring. - When an HRSD employee observes a possible SSO that does not involve the HRSD system, the following must be recorded: - o Location of Release: Street Address, City, Map page and Grid number - o Type of Problem (manhole overflow, air vent, etc.) - Date and Time Potential SSO was discovered - Owner of the sewer facility, if known. - If the event occurs during business hours, contact the Permits Manager to report the incident.
+- HRSD's Responsible Person shall contact the appropriate Operations Center and report. - The Interceptors Operations Center shall make every reasonable attempt to contact the owner of the sewer facility where the event is occurring. - When an HRSD employee observes a possible SSO that does not involve the HRSD system, the following must be recorded: - O Location of Release: Street Address, City, Map page and Grid number - o Type of Problem (manhole overflow, air vent, etc.) - Date and Time Potential SSO was discovered - Owner of the sewer facility, if known. - Estimated flow rate and/or quantity - Estimated flow rate and/or quantity - If the event occurs during business hours, contact the Permits Manager to report the incident.
 If it occurs outside of business hours, contact the Permits Manager the following business day. - Complete the Non-District Spill Reporting form and send it to the Permits Manager within three calendar days of the problem regardless if the information has been gathered on the owner.